DRMALEK/Resource-Efficient-PySlowFast/README.md

 - Python == 3.12
 - GCC >= 4.9
-- All libraries listed in `requirements.txt`
+- All dependencies listed in `requirements.txt`

 Additionally, you must build **Detectron2** and **PyTorchVideo** from source.